Public-Health-Bioinformatics/kipper/README.md

 * "fasta" database, see http://en.wikipedia.org/wiki/FASTA_format

 ### **Usage**

+Kipper works off of a [data store name].md metadata file, and one or more [data store name]_[volume id] files.
+Consequently any Kipper command begins with

+	kipper.py [data store file]

+Alone, this will list the available versions found within a Kipper data store.

-By default, all outputs go to stdout and affect no change in Kipper data store files unless the output '-o' parameter is given with a data store file as the output target.
+By default, all outputs go to stdout (screen) and affect no change in Kipper data store files unless the output '-o' parameter is given with a data store file as the output target.
 Thus by default one sees what would happen if an action were taken, but must take an additional step to affect the data store.
 The exception to this is with the -M regenerate metadata command described below.

 If you include a period in the "-o ." parameter, rather than a file name, this simply allows Kipper to select the default output file name as appropriate, namely: